Rossiya Segodnya

-MIA Rossiya Segodnya (Россия сегодня; lit.
+Rossiya Segodnya (Россия сегодня, lit.
 'Russia Today') is a media group owned and operated by the Russian government, created on the basis of RIA Novosti.
 The group owns and operates Sputnik, RIA Novosti, inoSMI and several other entities.
 The head of the organisation is Dmitry Kiselyov.
 Margarita Simonyan is the chief editor.

 History

 Rossiya Segodnya incorporates the former RIA Novosti news service and the international radio service Voice of Russia (formerly Radio Moscow).
 According to the Decree of the President of Russia on 9 December 2013, the mandate of the new agency is to "provide information on Russian state policy and Russian life and society for audiences abroad."
 Vladimir Putin's chief of staff, Sergei Ivanov, said that Rossiya Segodnya was being created in order to increase the cost efficiency in Russian state media.
 However, RIA Novosti's own report about the move speculated it was an attempt to consolidate state control over the media sector and The Guardian news outlet stated that this was also a move by Putin to propagate a more pleasant image of Russia abroad.

 According to a report on the RT news channel, Rossiya Segodnya is "in no way related" to the RT news channel despite the similarity in name (RT was known as Russia Today prior to its rebranding in 2009).
 However, a report by the BBC states that it "seems likely [...] that [Rossiya Segodnya] will complement the work of the state-funded foreign-language TV station, RT."
 On 31 December 2013, Margarita Simonyan was appointed editor-in-chief of the news agency, as well as being RT's news channel editor-in-chief.
 She will serve in both positions concurrently.

 On 10 November 2014, the agency launched the Sputnik multimedia platform with Radio Sputnik as its audio component, replacing the Voice of Russia.
 The radio service is available internationally on FM, digital DAB/DAB+ (Digital Radio Broadcasting), HD-Radio, as well as mobile phones and the Internet.
 Within Russia itself, Rossiya Segodnya continues to use the RIA Novosti brand as its Russian-language news agency using the website ria.ru.

 In 2015 Rossiya Segondya received 6.48 billion rubles from the state budget.
 Following his transfer from Ukraine to Russia on 7 September 2019 as part of the Ukraine-Russia prisoner exchanges, Kirill Vyshinsky became the executive director of Rossiya Segodnya on 9 September 2019.